The S.U. Carburetter

 From this it will be seen that once the correct needle has been specified, the jet has to be set to a datum dimension on the needle to ensure that the desired mixture is obtained throughout the range of the engine operating conditions.
 This position is set when the carburetter is tuned for idling.

 Enrichment of the mixture for cold starting and running is obtained by lowering the jet.
-The lever used to carry out this function 1s also provided with an additional link which operates the cam and opens the butterfly by a pre-determined amount.
+The lever used to carry out this function is also provided with an additional link which operates the cam and opens the butterfly by a predetermined amount.
 Some lost motion is built into this system, usually by means of additional clearance at one of the pivot points.
-This allows the throttle to be opened a few degrees before the jet is dropped, to provide for the semi-warm condition when no additional enrichment is required but the engine has not yet warmed up sufficiently to prevent the engine stalling at idling conditions.
+This allows the throttle to be opened a few degrees before the jet is dropped, to provide for the semi-warm condition when no additional enrichment is required but the engine has not yet warmed sufficiently to prevent stalling at idling.

 On earlier models, before the fitting of the lifting pin, a hole was made in the carburetter body below the large diameter of the piston.
 The piston could thus be raised by means of a wire inserted through this hole.